Configure Bring Your Own SMTP

 3. In the Outgoing Mail (SMTP) Settings section, select Use custom SMTP settings.

-4. Select the Set up SMTP button.
+4. Select the Set Up SMTP button.

 5. On the SMTP Settings page, enter the following details: